Imatic-IT/imatic-mantis-issue-autocomplete/README.md

 - **Project Grouping**: When displaying search results, the plugin groups issues by the current project first.
 This means that if you are currently working within a specific project, any relevant issues from that project will be prioritized in the results.
 After grouping by the current project, the remaining issues are then organized by their respective project names.

 - **Sorting by Issue Status**: Within each project grouping, issues are sorted by their status.
+- **Keyboard Navigation**: When the overlay and issue list are visible, users can navigate through the search results using the arrow keys.
+Pressing the Enter key will insert the selected issue into the input field.

 ## Installation

 - Copy all files from Imatic Mantis Issue Type Checker into the plugins/ImaticWhisperer directory.
 - In Mantis plugins page, install the plugin.
 - run npm install